maxniederer/max-niederer-portfolio/projects/bookdoku.md

 Currently, the player can search for a book using the title and the author's name.
 This is the only functionality implemented so far.

 This project uses the [OpenLibrary API](https://openlibrary.org/developers/api).
+Considering recent events with the [_Hachette v.
+Internet Archive_](https://en.wikipedia.org/wiki/Hachette_v._Internet_Archive) case, 500,000 books were removed from the OpenLibrary lending collection.
+While this does not seem to be affecting the API, I am unsure if the API will remain stable or if publishers will seek to remove more resources from OpenLibrary.
+This project is currently on pause as I look for alternative APIs.

 ### Tech Stack